arinbasu/Using-Authorea-with-Github/rgv70dgo4d8.md

 The notion of causal thinking is ingrained in human mind, as Rothman argues that these ideas are formed at birth.
 A child cries in order to attract the attention of his mother so that it can be fed.
-This sets up a notion of
+This sets up a notion of c